Welcome to FinHealthy!

 Investing is all about having your money work for you.
 You invest money and then that money makes money.
 Rinse and repeat.

 How do you invest?
 What are the risks?
 What about expenses and fees?
+How do you buy stock for yourself?
+How do you buy stock for kids?

 Our goal is to answer these questions and more.
 Investing is a cornerstone strategy to reaching your financial goals.